Imagine you could keep your home and borrow against it without onerous monthly mortgage payments.

 Instead of declining as they do with regular mortgages, interest costs for reverse mortgages grow as the years go by.
 That interest is combined with your loan.

 When the lender recovers their loan, they calculate the original amount you borrowed and the interest owing.
 You make no mortgage or interest payments until or unless you sell.
 No more worries about discharging a mortgage to pay for your lifestyle.
+What to know before you sign a reverse mortgage agreement.

 Reverse Mortgages and Wills